-Android is one of the most used OS on smartphones which packs some of the notable features such as Google Maps, Android Auto & More.
+Android is one of the most used OS on smartphones which packs some notable features such as Google Maps, Android Auto & More.
 If you frequently travel in Cars to unfamiliar places then you need an effective guide for you.
 And here comes the role of Android Auto.
 Not only for navigation, but it also keeps you focused on driving by bringing all required smartphone functions to your Car’s dashboard.
 Here we are going to explain How to Use Android Auto along with other Android Auto information.

 Android Auto is similar to CarPlay which is also used for the same purpose.
-But your smartphone plays an important role such as if you have an Android phone then you can use Android Auto and if you have an iPhone, you can use CarPlay.
+But your smartphone plays an important role as if you have an Android phone then you can use Android Auto and if you have an iPhone, you can use CarPlay.

 Android Auto support also depends on the Car & Android phone you own.
 To enjoy the Android Auto feature your Car or Stereo should support Android Auto.
 Luckily most of the newer cars come with support for Android Auto and CarPlay.
 So if you want to use Android Auto or CarPlay, you can check if the car supports the service before buying.

 If you own an old car that does not have Android Auto support by default, then you can get it installed on your Car from some popular services.

 What is Android Auto?

 Android Auto is a smart driving companion app that brings Navigation, Entertainment, Phone, Messages, Android Assistant to your Car’s display.
 As you can guess from its name, it is based on Android, so to use Android Auto you need to have an Android phone.
 Android Auto keeps you focused on driving and brings all phones, and notifications to the car displays.
 It means you do not have to use your phone while driving and also get the right directions.

 More than 500 car models support Android Auto which will keep increasing with new car launches.
 Almost all the new Cars come with inbuilt Android Auto support.
 Let’s now check which Android phone is eligible for Android Auto.